 Moving from Success to Significance

 Halftime takes a different approach to a career change.
 Firstly it focuses on people in leadership positions that have already experienced some success.
 It explores the question, “Well, you have achieved career success, but are you feeling fulfilled?”

 If the answer to that question is no, then this book might be for you.

 Targeted at the over 40s, this book might just contain the inspiring insights you need.

 Loved by its reader, Why Bother examines the key question of motivation.
 Ultimately it is that motivation that drives us to change adapt, and even make a mid-life career or life change.

 After decades and working, commuting, raising children, and paying your mortgage, it is quite normal to feel fatigued and tired of life.

 Why Bother helps us rediscover why we should indeed bother to change and how to reimagine our lives as we emerge from the fog that is raising a family and working 9 to 5 for 20 years.

 DAPPER Model For Career Change Summary

-I hope this model provides structure and clarify on the journey from old you to the new more personally fulfilled you.
+I hope this model provides structure and clarifies the journey from the old to the new more personally fulfilled you.